haydenrandolph/bitcoin-node-image/README.md

 - `scripts/bootstrap-rpc-creds.sh` - Generate secure RPC credentials
 - `scripts/firstboot-setup.sh` - First boot configuration wizard
 - `scripts/test-syntax.sh` - Test all shell scripts for syntax errors
+- `download-image.sh` - Download latest image from GCP storage
+- `download-image.bat` - Windows version of download script

+### Authentication

+To use the download scripts, you need to save your GCP service account key as `gcp-service-account-key.json` in the project root.
+This should be the same key used in your GitHub Actions `GCP_SA_KEY` secret.

 ### Server Components